 In the above setting, I have assumed that the information concerning s held by party I did not change over time.
-In some applications, it may be natural to consider situations in which party I could either learn more about the state with time or forget some aspects of s as time passes.
-Such extensions would deserve further research, but one can already indicate that any of these extensions would call for considering more nuanced notions of inconsistency, for example identifying two messages $m_1$ and $m_2$ at times t = 1, 2 as inconsistent only if it would not be possible to explain them through a change of I's information (or memory) about the state s.
+In some applications, it may be natural to consider cases in which party I could either learn more about the state with time or forget some aspects of the state as time passes.
+For example, suppose party I is a witness of a potential crime scene.
+It is unfortunately common that a witness may not remember all details equally well, as a number of details may be less salient to a witness than to a suspect.
+Also, with well designed cues, such a witness having forgotten some less salient details may be led to recover those.
+Such extensions with possibly changing information on the state s would deserve further research, but one can already indicate that any of these extensions would call for considering more nuanced notions of inconsistency, for example identifying two messages $m_1$ and $m_2$ at times t = 1, 2 as inconsistent only if it would not be possible to explain them through a change of I's information (or memory) about the state s.